belgattitude/soluble-japha/doc/install_server_j2ee.md

 ### Create a java bridge deployable .war file.

-Create a deployale servlet, you can use the following snippet :
+Create a deployable servlet, you can use the following snippet :

 ```bash
 # Download